jinyung/otolith/README.md

-OtolithR
+Otolith
 =======

-Identification of fish otolith using digital images
+R package for identification of fish otolith using digital images

-Wong Jin Yung

-University of Malaya

-wongjinyung[at]gmail.com
+Please refer to the [Wiki pages](https://bitbucket.org/jinyung/otolith/wiki/Home) for details of the project